fibuszene/SingleScreenApp/README.md

 **Suggested App Ideas:**

-1.Details about a small business in your neighborhood 1.Contact info and description about your workplace or school 1.Info about a special interest group (like a club or sports team) you’re part of and how new members can sign up
+1. Details about a small business in your neighborhood
+1. Contact info and description about your workplace or school
+1. Info about a special interest group (like a club or sports team) you’re part of and how new members can sign up

 I chose #1 because it kinda is it's just the wrong time.